 Most salvaged cars must pass an inspection before receiving a rebuilt title, but don’t stop there.
 Have a mechanic look over any rebuilt cars you’re thinking of buying, too.

 "Always have the car inspected by a shop with experience handling vehicles with rebuilt titles before purchasing," Shackelford said.
 “A shop without the proper experience may not know what to look for.”

 Remember, all cars with rebuilt titles were once damaged to the point they were inoperable.
 Make sure the mechanic looks closely at everything before signing off on the car.
 Someone could always repair it and then remove the new parts they added after receiving the rebuilt title.

-Always ask for documentation
+Always ask for documentation on rebuilt title cars

 "Ask for receipts from the repairs and ensure the repairs were done by a reputable facility, not in Uncle Joe’s backyard," Shackelford said.

 You can also look into your rebuilt auto’s history using sites like:

 Your state’s Department of Motor Vehicles (DMV) may be able to help, too.

 It's important to know why your car was salvaged and how it was repaired.
 For example, it could have been rebuilt with parts from other totaled vehicles.
 While it may run properly, because it was fixed with spare pieces, you will need to maintain it differently moving forward than you would otherwise.